syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/schedule/EJ2_ASP.MVC/clipboard.md

 >Note: The [`allowKeyboardInteraction`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Schedule.Schedule.html#Syncfusion_EJ2_Schedule_Schedule_AllowKeyboardInteraction) property must be true for proper functionality of the clipboard feature.

-## Cut, Copy and Paste using keyboard
+## Cut, copy and paste using keyboard

 The Syncfusion Schedule control supports keyboard shortcuts to streamline the process of managing appointments.